ledm/bgc-val-public/README.md

 The location of the model and data files, the description of the files, the regions, times, depth layers under investgation are all set in the runconfig.ini file.

-##  runconfig.ini
+## Run configuration initialisation file

-The run config file contains all information, flags, paths and settings needed to produce the analysis.
+The `runconfig.ini` file contains all information, flags, paths and settings needed to produce the analysis.

 Note that config files use the following convention:
 ```ini